 These cookie dough bars don’t require any baking to get a great finished product.
 Don’t forget to store them in the fridge for a couple hours to make cutting them into squares (or whatever shape you desire) easier.

 Everybody loves cheesecake.
-This recipe takes some liberties with the traditional recipe—the cake filling is made with light cream cheese, protein-rich Greek yogurt, and eggs—to ensure it actually is healthy.
+This recipe takes some liberties with the traditional recipe to ensure it actually is healthy.
 Go ahead, dig in!

 We couldn’t make a list of baked goods without including cookies (that’d just be cruel).
 This easy-to-scale recipe is every peanut butter lover’s dream.
 Fix these in a quick 15 minutes—it will be hard to stop at just one!